sony/nnabla-c-runtime/doc/USAGE.md

 NNabla C Runtime depends `File Format Converter` that is included in `NNabla`.

-## Use with C source code conveted from NNP file.
+## Use with C source code converted from NNP file.

 ```
 $ nnabla_cli convert input.nnp output.nnb